azavea/open-data-standards/generic_standards.md

 # Generic Standards

-Open Data Standards within this report are detailed in two categories:
+We have organized the Open Data Standards in this document into three categories:

+Domain-Specific Standards

 1. [Data Catalogs](../generic_standards/data_catalogs.md)